QuiltMC/rfcs/rfc/0033-quilt-mappings-and-clean-room.md

 * Almost everyone that ended up taking up Fabric and Yarn were switching from other projects, generally Spigot or Forge
 * Regardless of who contributed a name, the CC0's warranty and infringement disclaimers mean that Quilt would be fully responsible in the event of DMCA on our mappings.
-* Some Yarn contributors have been known to be working with other mappings projects, either in their own mods or directly, while remaining active Yarn contributors - even with video evidence, in some cases
+* Some Yarn contributors have been known to be working with other mappings projects, either in their own mods or directly, while remaining active Yarn contributors - even with video evidence, in some cases.
+Since Quilt does not have the time or resources to prove each name given by these contributors is unique and original, the option that would be most honest to our users is to declare that some names have uncertain origins, and may carry legal risk.

 For these reasons, the Quilt Mappings Team has concluded that it's impossible to say with absolute certainty that all Yarn names are unique, and not inspired by (or copied from) other mappings projects.